Stonos/guildwars2-sab-autosplit/README.md

 ## How to Develop (for .Net newbies)
 1. Download [LiveSplit](https://livesplit.org/downloads)
-2. Clone / Unzip this Repository inside the LiveSplit directory
+2. Clone / Unzip this Repository
+3. Create an environment variable or a global MSBuild property called `LiveSplitPath`.
+This should be set to the location where LiveSplit is installed, and it will be used to automatically copy the compiled files there.
+If `LiveSplitPath` is not defined, then the files will be placed in a directory called `out`, and you will have to copy them manually to the LiveSplit directory.
-3. Open the Project in Visual Studio and fetch dependencies with NuGet
+4. Open the Project in Visual Studio and fetch dependencies with NuGet